Dasharo/docs/docs/projects/trenchboot-aem-v2.md

 published blog post that concludes the first phase of integrating TrenchBoot Anti Evil Maid for Qubes OS.
-The numbering of the next phases of the project will commence with number 2 in order to maintain consistency with the work already completed [phase1_blog_post].
+The numbering of the next phases of the project will commence with number 2 in order to maintain consistency with the work already completed in [phase 1][phase1_blog_post].
 The following application describes the remaining work required to have production quality adoption in one of the most popular secure operating system on the market.

 [qubes_fwupd]: https://blog.3mdeb.com/2020/2020-07-14-qubesos-fwupd-core/
 [aem_intel]: https://www.youtube.com/watch?v=YE2FbFlszI4